 The Camano Shaft

 The dihedral power face and reinforcement spine make the paddle shaft a treat to hold.
-It’s ultra-lightweight and amazingly maneuverable.
+It’s ultra-lightweight and maneuverable.
 It’s made of carbon fiber and holds its own in any kind of water, rough or mellow.
 The shaft is easily disassembled into two pieces with a simple twist and pull mechanism.
-The adjustable offset allows you to precisely control the angles of the paddle blades in 15-degree increments.
+The adjustable offset gives you precise angular control of the paddle blades in 15-degree increments.
 Two drip rings on both ends of the shaft keep water from reaching the grip area.

 The relaxed grip and dihedral design of the shaft allows for countless hours of comfortable kayaking.
 The medium size blades are the perfect size for touring with both speed and power.
 With the adjustable shaft, there’s a perfect setting for all body types.
 Energy conservation happens naturally with the low angle preference of the paddle.